TeddyGavi/TeddyGavi/README.md

 # 👋 Welcome!!

  ### ⚡ Hello! ⚡
--  I once was a routine street performer, specializing in juggling and fire breathing 🔥 🚒 .
+ Lets get started with a quirky bit:
--  Ask me about my B.Sc in Biology, outdoor recreation, or circus arts and I will lavish you with quirks!
+-  😀 I once was a routine street performer, specializing in juggling and fire breathing 🔥 🚒 .

 <!--